San Francisco County

 Include floor number, elevator reservation, move-in desk instructions, loading dock rules, and whether the building asks for proof of insurance.

-Share whether the truck can use a driveway, alley, garage approach, yellow curb, metered curb, or another close loading point.
+Share whether the truck can use a driveway, alley, garage approach, yellow curb, metered curb, permitted space, or another close loading point.

 What San Francisco details help most?